 Oh – and one more thing!

-Get your nose at the ready, as Disney pump in a wonderful Gingerbread sent into this ride each year which you will want to get a whiff of.
+Get your nose at the ready, as Disney pumps in a wonderful Gingerbread scent into this ride each year which you will want to get a whiff of.

 It’s a Small World Holiday